joinpursuit/ios-control-flow-lab/README.md

 - Thanks for looking at myCoolApp!
 - I'm not quite sure what you are looking at
 - It will give a compile-time error

+appInfo.0 hasn't released yet
+Thanks for looking at myCoolApp!

 ***
 ## Question 3